TenaciousBen/angularjs-pair/readme.md

 ## Process

-1. Clone this repository
-2. Create your own branch
+1. Create your own branch
-3. Do as much of the test as you can within the hour
+2. Do as much of the test as you can within the hour
-4. Commit regularly, then push at the end
+3. Commit regularly, then push at the end

 ## Tasks